 You can just eat your muesli straight with water.
 Or you can mix up a milk with coconut, soy, or protein powder.
 You can even heat this to make it mix better and the whole taste nicer.
 You can let the muesli mixture soak overnight to make a sort of bircher muesli.
 Or pour hot water over it in the morning to make a form of no-cook porridge (wrap the container in something insulating to let it cook longer).

-If you can’t find some of the above in the supermarket (try the health food or organic section if necessary) then a health food store will be the best bet.
+If you can’t find some of the above in the supermarket (try the health food or organic section if necessary) then a health food store will often be the best bet.
 Some things are hard to find though.
 Rice husk is easier to buy in Australia than New Zealand (I guess because rice is farmed there).
-Bran sticks now no longer seem to be available in New Zealand in bulk bins and the packaged versions, as with bran flakes, have added sugar.
-Plain bran can be found in the bakery section of supermarkets (for making bran muffins), but it does taste pretty much like sawdust.
-Other options then are shredded wheat biscuits and Wheetbix, both with low sugar.
+Bran sticks have gone from the supermarket bulk bins, as has bran itself, though it is still in the bakery section of supermarkets (for making bran muffins).
+Alternatives are shredded wheat biscuits and Wheetbix, both with low sugar.

 Wheatgerm (50g/100g protein) has also disappeared from bulk bins and even health food stores but can again be found in the baking section of supermarkets.
 Best to refrigerate it to stop it going off.